ElhamKhan859/Wifi-Hack-Public/README.md

 Remember to always use this tool responsibly and ethically, respecting privacy and legal boundaries.
 As WiFi security continues to evolve, tools like this play a crucial role in identifying weaknesses and promoting stronger security practices.

-Developed by: MOHAMMAD NAIM ELHAM\n
+Developed by: MOHAMMAD NAIM ELHAM

 Version 1.0: October 2024